-As proof of this statement, Peter stood before a pilgrim crown in Jerusalem on the Day of Pentecost, which that began the festival of Shavuot.
-He quoted Joel’s prophecy because they disciples had become Apostles, filled mysteriously with the Holy Spirit; and they were speaking in foreign languages, which they had no other explanation for knowing.
-They were, after all, recognized as the poor people they were (fishermen), from Galilee (the place where fishing was big business), thus having no reason to be fluent in many different foreign languages.
+As proof of this statement, Peter stood before a pilgrim crown in Jerusalem on the Day of Pentecost, which began the festival of Shavuot.
+He quoted Joel’s prophecy because those disciples had become Apostles, filled mysteriously with the Holy Spirit; and they were speaking in foreign languages, which they had no other explanation for knowing.
+They were, after all, recognized as the poor people they were (fishermen) from Galilee (the place where fishing was big business), thus having no reason to be fluent in many different foreign languages.

 Someone shouted out that these people must be drunk on “new wine,” a cheaper alcoholic beverage that is always more readily available (table wine).
 Many in the crowd must have agreed with that possible explanation, once one person made that suggestion.
 There is a recognized connection with people being able to do things while in a drug-induced state (which being drunk is), where normal people seem to be able to do abnormal things, those which they ordinarily would not and could not do.
 Being “drunk on new wine” is then a simple physical explanation for the metaphysical, which is based on observations of past events (science), which acts as a fitting reason for an otherwise unexplained event.
 The supernatural is explained (although somewhat lackadaisically) by the natural.
 However, the reference to “new wine” must be seen as a metaphor for Christianity, where individuals are filled with the Holy Spirit, not locally fermented spirits.